 - To beat meat thinly, place the cutlet between sheets of transparent plastic wrap.
 Use a heavy meat mallet and beat the meat until gets 0.5 cm thin.

 - Place sesame seeds, rosemary and golden flaxseed in a food processor.
-Puls several times.
+Pulse several times.
 Add finely grated lemon zest.

 - Set up 3 wide dishes. place the psyllium in one dish, the eggs with salt in the second dish (beat them with a fork), and ground seeds in the third dish.

-- Place the lard (or ghee) in a deep frying pan and add bay leaves.
+- Place the tallow (or ghee) in a deep frying pan and add bay leaves.
 Heat it over medium temperature.

 - Dredge cutlets first in psyllium until they are completely dry.
 Dip them in egg mixture to coat.
 Then roll quickly in the ground seeds until coated.